-Social media is a triple threat: You can establish yourself as a thought leader, curate your practice brand, and boost return on investment (ROI) by engaging with patients online.
-Especially in order to meet the demands of patient acquisition in the digital age, it is an essential healthcare marketing strategy for even the busiest doctor when it comes to increasing online visibility.
+Social media is a triple threat: You can use social networks to establish yourself as a thought leader, curate your practice brand, and boost return on investment (ROI) by engaging with patients online.
+Especially in order to meet the demands of patient acquisition in the digital age, social media is an essential healthcare marketing strategy for even the busiest doctor when it comes to increasing online visibility.

 If you aren’t already sold on social media or just need a little motivation to take the first steps, here is an introductory guide to the benefits of social media for healthcare providers.

 While the act of creating social media accounts might seem daunting, rest assured by the fact that 80% of internet users in the U.S. search for health information online, and of these, 74% use social media in their search.

 One of the biggest audiences on social media is undoubtedly the Millennial generation, which accounts for $200 billion in annual buying power.
 Bring some of this money to your practice by targeting this audience on social media, where they are more than twice as likely to engage in health-related discussions than older generations.

 With the breadth of online tools available, patients are more empowered than ever to take control of their health.
 A big piece of the decision-making process for prospective patients involves choosing who they want to administer their care.
 And now, choices can be made based on social media presence.

 In fact, 41% of people said social media would affect their choice of a specific doctor, hospital, or medical facility.
-The best social media profiles give followers a glimpse at what their patient experience might be like, similar to an online review.
+The best social media healthcare profiles give followers a glimpse at what their patient experience might be like, similar to an online review.